cozy/cozy-stack/docs/cli/cozy-stack_instances_token-oauth.md

 ### Options

 ```
-      --expire duration   Make the token expires in this amount of time
+      --expire duration   Make the token expires in this amount of time, as a duration string, e.g. "1h"
   -h, --help              help for token-oauth
 ```